bling/dotvim/README.md

 1.  `git submodule init && git submodule update`
 1.  `ln -s ~/.vim/vimrc ~/.vimrc`
 1.  install the fonts found in the `font` directory
-1.  on osx/linux, run `vim` and it will automatically ask you to install plugins.  on windows, the check is disabled, so you need to run `:NeoBundleInstall` manually.
+1.  on osx/linux, run `vim` and it will automatically ask you to install plugins.  if you're running a gui vim this check is disabled, so you need to run `:NeoBundleInstall` manually.
 1.  done!

 ## modifications